- Blue-Light-Blocking Glasses

 Melatonin production is severely reduced when we’re in the presence of blue light (such as midday sunlight, which is actually blueish in colour – our eyes just compensate so it appears white).
 Other things give off blue light as well – phone screens, computer screens, TV screens, many light bulbs, etc. All of these are massively-detrimental to getting a good night’s sleep, as without melatonin, you just don’t get that “I’m sleepy” feeling.

-Luckily you can fix this with a super affordable pair of blue-light-blocking glasses from Amazon.
+Luckily you can fix this with a super affordable pair of blue-light-blocking glasses from Amazon (affiliate link).
 These are the exact pair I have.

 If you try nothing else from this list, try these – it’ll blow your mind how much more sleepy you’ll feel when staring at a phone/computer screen at night.